With a new emphasis on learning and development programs, it’s easy to focus on individual learning. But what is organizational learning?

 Group learning

-If 1 of the doctors has experience with a particular medical problem, then they bring them into the surgery so the team can benefit from their expertise.
+If one doctor has experience with a particular medical problem, they bring him or her into the surgery so the team can benefit from the expertise.

 For many businesses that already encourage collaboration, this can be an excellent learning strategy to ensure a sound knowledge base stays within the organization.